 The Halloween safety tips for kids provided here will help ensure an exciting and safe night of fun.
 Don't be scared, be prepared!
 Take a moment to talk to your child about trick or treating safety.
 Nothing takes the place of adult supervision.
-Scare up some magical memories for an awfully good time.
+Scare up an awfully good time and some magical memories.

 There is safety in numbers.